farid-hashimzada/TheCarDealerApp/README.md

 Navbar: Provides navigation links to the Home, Filter, and About pages.
 Footer: Contains company information and additional links like Privacy Policy and Contact Us.<br>
 <h2>Usage</h2>
- * Navigate to the Filter page from the Navbar.
+ * Navigate to the Filter page from the Navbar.<br>
- * Use the dropdown menus to select a vehicle make, model, and type.
+ * Use the dropdown menus to select a vehicle make, model, and type.<br>
- * Click the Next button to view the results based on your selections.
+ * Click the Next button to view the results based on your selections.<br>
  * The results page will display cars matching the selected criteria.